-GAB parameter Description and command Missed heartbeat Default: Disabled halt If this option is enabled then the system will panic on missing the first heartbeat from the VCS engine or the $vxconfigd$ daemon in a CVM environment.
+GAB parameter Description and command Missed heartbeat Default: Disabled halt If this option is enabled then the system will panic on missing the firs heartbeat from the VCS engine or the vxconfigd daemon in a CVM environment.
 The default option is to disable the immediate panic.
-This GAB option controls whether GAB can panic the node or not whet the VCS engine or the vxconfigd daemon miss to heartbeat with GAB If the VCS engine experiences a hang and is unable to heartbeat with GAB, then GAB will NOT PANIC the system immediately.
+This GAB option controls whether GAB can panic the node or not whethe VCS engine or the vxconfigd daemon miss to heartbeat with GAB If the VCS engine experiences a hang and is unable to heartbeat with GAB, then GAB will NOT PANIC the system immediately.
 GAB will first try to abort the process by sending SIGABRT (kill_ntries - default value 5 times) times after an interval of "iofence_timeout" (default value 15 seconds).
 If this fails, then GAB will wait for the "isolate timeout" period which is controlled by a global tunable called isolate_time (default value 2 minutes).
-If the process is still alive, then GAB will PANIC the system If this option is enabled GAB will immediately HALT the system in cas of missed heartbeat from client.
+If the process is still alive, then GAB will PANIC the system interval of "iofence_time (default value 2 minutes).
+If the process is still alive, then GAB will PANIC the system interval of "iofence_time (default value 2 minutes).
+If the process is still alive, then GAB will PANIC the system interval of the process is still alive.
+If this option is enabled GAB will immediately HALT the system in cas of missed heartbeat from client.
 Use the following command to enable system halt when process heartbeat fails: gabconfig -b Use the following command to disable system halt when process heartbeat fails: gabconfig -B